oussemos/fail2ban-dashboard/README.md

 * The application is still under development, don't hesitate to give advice, open an <a href="https://github.com/oussemos/fail2ban-dashboard/issues">issue</a> or contribute.

-### ToDO List

-* Using AJAX to get informations and updates
-* Possibility to modify filters

 ### System